Microsoft tops US$1 trillion as it predicts more cloud growth

 Azure, Microsoft's flagship cloud product, competes with market leader Amazon Web Services (AWS) to provide computing power to businesses.

+Chief Financial Officer Amy Hood told investors that Microsoft expects to see growth in the fiscal fourth quarter in the business divisions in charge of Azure and Office 365, an online version of its longtime productivity software.

-Growth in that unit slowed to 73per cent in the third quarter ended March 31 from 76per cent in the second quarter.
+For the third quarter ended March 31, Azure's growth slowed slightly to 73per cent, down from 76per cent in the second quarter.
 Mike Spencer, Microsoft's head of investor relations, said the decline was roughly in line with the company's estimate.

 Christopher Eberle, a senior equity analyst with Nomura, said that with Azure, "one should assume a slower rate of growth as we move forward, simply due to the law of large numbers."
 Still, Azure will bring in US$13.5 billion in sales in fiscal 2019 with an overall growth rate of 75per cent, he estimated.
 "I can't name another company of that scale growing at these rates."

-Microsoft tops tech rivals such as Amazon in market capitalization on some days despite having less revenue, partly because most of its sales is to businesses, which tend to be steadier customers than consumers.
+Microsoft tops tech rivals such as Amazon in market capitalisation on some days despite having less revenue, partly because most of its sales go to businesses, which tend to be steadier customers than consumers.
 A growing proportion of Microsoft's software sales are billed as recurring subscription purchases, which are more reliable than one-time purchases.

 Windows licensing revenue from computer makers grew 9per cent year over year, beating expectations after a 5per cent decline in the previous quarter.
 Spencer said a shortage of Intel Corp processor chips for PCs that many analysts expected to last into this summer had been resolved earlier than expected, allowing PC makers to ship more machines.